 Pat Graham Crowe II (b.
 1992) is an organist, pianist, sopranist-countertenor, and baritone.
 A native of Davidson, North Carolina, USA, Mr. Crowe is an active musician, pedagogue and technology consultant in Houston, Texas, North Carolina, and abroad.
 Currently, Mr. Crowe serves as a member of the Arts Pillar Faculty of Episcopal High School in Bellaire, Texas, as well as Director of Technology for the Lister-Sink Institute in Winston-Salem, North Carolina.
-At Episcopal, Pat serves as the Administrator for the Applied Lesson Program, Instructor for Class Piano and Computer Music, as well as Accompanist and Assistant Organist.
+At Episcopal, Pat serves as the Administrator for the Private Music Lesson Program, Instructor for Class Piano, as well as Accompanist and Assistant Organist.

 A classical organist by degree and calling, Pat was a 2017 recipient of the Master of Music Degree in Organ Performance, with an Emphasis in Church Music from the Mercer University Townsend School of Music, in Macon, Georgia, USA.
 During his Masters, Pat studied under a full-tuition assistantship, as a student of esteemed organist/pedagogue, Jack Mitchener.
 Over the course of his time at Mercer, Pat was a graduate assistant for both the departments of Organ and Music Theory.